imagekitio/docs-keep-a-changelog/features/video-transformation/resize-crop-and-other-common-video-transformations.md

 ## Basic video resizing

-{% hint style="info" %}
-Check out the [limitations of alpha release](./#limitations-of-the-alpha-release) before using real-time transformations in your application.
-{% endhint %}

 ### Width - (w)

 Used to specify the width of the output video.
 Accepts integer value greater than 1.